9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **RPM Combination Testing - Test 001 A-U**

 For all of these test we will do five shots at each different tested settings with a fresh fully charged battery and a full tank of air.
-The Camera is posistioned 8 feet away from the baseline that is in line with the center of the Launcher with the Camera 4 feet in the air.
+The Camera is positioned 8 feet away from the baseline that is in line with the center of the Launcher with the Camera 4 feet in the air.

 #### **Initial Take Away**